-EQ 7.0 - Low Emitting Materials Prereq 2 poi

-Applicability Verification Required ired
+EQ 7.0 - Low Emitting Materials Prerequisite 2 points Applicability Verification Required All projects.

-All projects.
 This criterion applies to new schools, a new building on an existing campus, additions and major renovation projects.
-Design Construction Perfor Performance Review
+Design Review Construction Review Performance Review

-Prerequisite EQ 7.0 Paints & Coatings This prerequisite addresses all paints and coatings that are applied onsite in the project's interior.
+Prerequisite EQ 7.0 Paints & Coatings

+This prerequisite addresses all paints and coatings that are applied onsite in the project's interior.
 The affected products include but are not limited to sealers, stains, clear wood finishes, floor sealers and coatings, waterproofing sealers, primers, flat paints and coatings, non-flat paints and coatings, and rust preventative coatings.
 90%, or more, of the total volumes of such products shall meet the applicable VOC content requirements of the California Air Resources Board (CARB) 2007, Suggested Control Measure (SCM) for Architectural Coatings, or the South Coast Air Quality Management District (SCAQMD) Rule 1113, effective June 3, 2011.
 Compliance shall be documented by product data sheets, or equivalent.
-Use definitions and table values in the selected product.
+Use definitions and table values in the selected VOC content standard and clearly identify the standard selected for each product.